RadicallyOpen/RadicallyOpen/policies.markdown

 We offer early bird discounts for participants booking 30 days or more before the start of a course.

-Registration fees will be refunded to participants who contact us in writing or via email to [info@radicallyopen.net](mailto:info@radicallyopen.net) postmarked no less than 15 days before the training.
+Registration fees will be refunded to participants who contact us in writing or via email to [Erica Smith](mailto:erica@radicallyopen.net) postmarked no less than 15 days before the training.
 No refunds will be made thereafter.
 A colleague may be substituted for no extra charge if we are notified at least two business days before the training.

-All payments must be recieved at least 10 working days before the course start date.
+All payments must be received at least 10 working days before the course start date.